Glion Institute of Higher Education: Accreditation

+Glion's London Campus has undergone educational oversight monitoring by the Quality Assurance Agency for Higher Education.

+In 2025, Glion was awarded accreditation to become a Swiss University of Applied Sciences Institute.

 Memberships

 Glion is member of the AACSB.

-Glion has undergone an educational oversight monitoring visit by the Quality Assurance Agency for Higher Education.

 Rankings

-Globally, Glion is ranked among the Top 3 institutions for Hospitality and Leisure Management, and number 2 for employer reputation, according to the 2021 QS World University Rankings by Subject.
+In terms of employer reputation, Glion is ranked among the world's Top 3 institutions for Hospitality and Leisure Management, according to the 2021 QS World University Rankings by Subject.

+Glion achieved a perfect score of 100 in the QS World University Rankings in 2020 for its Employer Reputation, positioning it as the top hotel school in the employer reputation category.

 Campuses & student life

 Today Glion has three campuses: two in Switzerland and one in London.
 The main campus is located in Montreux, Switzerland.
 The second campus is located in Bulle, in the district of Gruyère, while the third campus is located in the University of Roehampton in London, United Kingdom.